mfnalex/ChestSort/HOW_TO_USE_API.md

 # API Usage

 If you want to use ChestSort's advanced sorting features for your own plugin, you can use the ChestSort API.
-It provides a method to sort any given inventory, following the rules you have specified in your ChestSort's plugin.yml and the corresponding category files.
+It provides two methods to sort any given inventory, following the rules you have specified in your ChestSort's plugin.yml and the corresponding category files.

 To use ChestSort's sorting features in your Spigot/Bukkit plugin, you have to import ChestSort.jar into your BuildPath.